meirfuces/OOP-Ex3/README.md

 (https://www.youtube.com/watch?v=jh4WLS1RUD8")

 #            Info
-This project is Extention of OOp-ex3 with DB

 is a Game part of course OOP.
 The main goal in the game is to collect as much fruits you can "eat", you can do it by two ways:
 - Manual mode